dice-group/LPBenchGen/docs/Underlying-Model/index.md

 This will lead to the following final class expressions:
 `A and hasRule some B`, `A and not (hasRule some B)`, `not A and hasRule some B` and `not A and not (hasRule some B)`.

-### Lateral Creation (experimental)

-Lateral Creation means a lateral combination of class expressions that were generated.
-This step is included in the recursive generation of positive concepts.

-At each recursive step of the concept generation, it will additionally add all lateral combinations of the given depth, whereas the depth allows combinations of `depth+1` expressions of the recursive step.

-The algorithm checks if the combined class expressions contain each other and thus removing unnecessary class expressions.
-(F.e. `A subClassOf B`: it wouldn't make sense to add `A and B`);

-This would allow combinations like:
-The generation created three concepts `A` , `D` and `B and hasRule some C` The lateral combination of depth 2 would create
-`A and (B and hasRule some C) and D`, `A and D`, `A and (B and hasRule some C)` and `(B and hasRule some C) and D`.

-This can create a PowerSet at each recursive step and thus is still in experimental and should only be used with very small generated concepts.

 ## Negative Concept Generation

 For each positive class expression, several negative expressions can be created.